 Hunt Cabin Hours

-The Cabin is open to the public on the first Saturday of the month from May to November, 1-3 p.m.
+The Cabin will be open to the public on the first Saturday of the month from May to November 2024, 1-3 p.m.

-in conjunction with the Village Tree Lighting ceremony.
+in conjunction with the Village Tree Lighting ceremony in 2024.

 Groups are welcome to schedule special tours at other times.
 There is no charge for tours, but donations are always appreciated.
-At one entrance, there is a ramp for those who want step-free access.
 The Hunt Cabin may also be reserved without charge by non-profit groups that serve a civic, cultural or educational purpose.
 The Cabin reservation form is available here in PDF format.
 For information call (262) 349-4208 or email firstname.lastname@example.org